zhiruih/diffbom-paper/README.md

 **This repo is obsolete.
 It was created for ACM CCS 2017 submissions, and should not be used for final papers or other conferences.**

-# Templates for ACM CCS 2017
+# Templates for ACM CCS 2017 Submissions

 Since the new ACM templates do not quite work, this repository is a cleaned up version of the template for use in ACM CCS 2017.